-The items in the Council's Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Effect if Actual Results Differ Item Uncertainties from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-Property, Plant and Equipment these valuations can see the value of the Council's assets increase or decrease depending on a number of factors such as current marked conditions. carrying value is different to the receipt obtained at the time of the sale.
+Property, Plant and Equipment Assets are re-valued by an external valuer on a periodic basis.
+The result of these valuations can see the value of the Council's assets increase or decrease depending on a number of factors such as current market conditions.
+The Council will need to show a loss or gain on disposal of an asset if the carrying value is different to the receipt obtained at the time of the sale.
 Non Domestic Rates The Local Government Finance Act 2012 introduced a business rates retention scheme that enables local authorities to retain a proportion of the business rates generated in their area.
 As billing authority, the Council has to make provision for refunding rate payers who have successfully appealed against the rateable value of their property on the rating list.
 The scheme is still in its infancy and making a reliable assumption on the level of successful appeals is difficult.
-Failure to accurately predict the level of refunds will have an impact on the general fund and other preceptors.
-Distribution of Collection Fund Balances to Council Tax on the Collection Fund is estimated based on the relative precepts of the authorities paid from the fund. directly on the Council's General
+Due to Local Government Reorganisation there has been a loss of knowledge relating to the judgements and estimates in relation to the March 2019 provision.
+Management will be taking a detailed review of the provision in relation to March 2020. of refunds will have an impact on the general fund and other preceptors.
+Distribution of Collection Fund Balances The distribution of the balance relating to Council Tax on the Collection Fund is estimated based on the relative precepts of the authorities paid from the fund.
+The distribution of the balance relating to National Non Domestic Rates on the Collection Fund is calculated according to income sharing percentages set by the Government under the Business Rate Retention Scheme.
+Any distribution of the balances held on the Collection Fund will impact directly on the Council's General Fund balances.
+Any deficit for example, will need to be made good in future periods.